Magic sink short-handed Wizards

 The Magic shot 56.1 percent in the half (23 of 41) and Fournier had 13 points on 5-of-6 shooting.
 Vucevic hit a 3-pointer early in the third to push the lead to 20, and after an 11-0 run capped by Markelle Fultz's alley-oop layup the lead was 83-54 with 7:48 left in the third quarter.

-Orlando cruised into the fourth quarter with a 25-point lead and increase it to as many as 29 points in the final minute.
+Orlando cruised into the fourth quarter with a 25-point lead and increased it to as many as 36 points in the final quarter.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)